 Soon after sundown the show began.
 White fountains flanking the avenue frothed into life while the central Font Màgica erupted in every shade from grapefruit to pomegranate.
 We joined the crowds for a closer look on the escalators that lead up to the MNAC terrace.
 It’s a sort of aquatic firework display – just the thing for a hot August night.

-Montjuic also has a castle on a hill.
-The route to the castle, via funicular and then cable car, is arguably as interesting as the castle itself which is a former garrison and political prison.
+The Montjuic cable car is a few minutes walk away near the Olympic stadium.
+This will whisk you to the top of the mountain.
+You can also reach its base station by funicular from the Parallel metro stop.
+This route to Montjuic castle, via funicular and then cable car, is arguably as interesting as the castle itself which is a former garrison and political prison.
 We didn’t have time to investigate but it does have panoramic views – another reason why the Teleferic de Montjuic cable cars are so popular.

 Eat your way around Barcelona